By Tim Lambert

 Furthermore in 1763 Americans paid few taxes, certainly less than the British.
 The British felt that the Americans should pay a greater contribution to the cost of their defense.
 In 1764 the British Prime Minister, George Grenville, passed the Sugar Act.
 (So-called because it affected imports of molasses from the West Indies.
 Its proper name was the American Revenue Act.)
 The act actually reduced the duty on molasses but steps were taken to make sure it was collected!
 (Smuggling was widespread).
 The Sugar Act infuriated the Americans and they were alienated further by the Currency Act of 1764.
 The colonies were printing their own money because of a shortage of currency but the act banned the issue of paper money in the American colonies (and so hindered trade).

-However, the most offence was caused by the Stamp Act of 1765, which imposed a duty on legal documents, newspapers and playing cards.
+However, the most offense was caused by the Stamp Act of 1765, which imposed a duty on legal documents, newspapers, and playing cards.
 It was not just that the Americans hated paying the tax but that they felt a constitutional issue was involved.
 They believed that since they were not represented in the British parliament they had no right to impose taxes on them.
 In the immortal phrase ‘no taxation without representation’.
 The Stamp Act soon proved to be unenforceable.
 Colonial assemblies denounced it and in October 1765 a number of colonies sent delegates to a ‘Stamp act Congress’ to organize resistance.
 Imports of British goods were boycotted and debts to British merchants were suspended.
 Rioters attacked tax collectors and their property.

 Eventually in March 1766, the British were forced to repeal the Stamp Act.
 However, at the same time, they passed the Declaratory Act, which said that parliament was sovereign over all American colonies.
 This stupid act simply annoyed the colonists.